-\begin{defn} A \textbf{morphism of $A_\infty$-algebra} $f:(A,m^A)\to (B,m^B)$ is a family of graded maps $f_p:A^{\otimes p}\to B$ of degree $1-p$ such that:
+\begin{defn} A \textbf{morphism of $A_\infty$-algebra} $f:(A,m^A)\to (B,m^B)$ is a family of graded maps $f_p:A^{\otimes p}\to B$ of degree $1-p$ such that

-where the left hand side sum runs over all decompositions $p=r+s+t$, and the right hand side sum runs over all $1\leq r\leq p$ and all decompositions $p=i_1+i_2+\cdots+i_r$; the sign on the right side is given by
+where the sum on left-hand side runs over all decompositions $p=r+s+t$, and the sum on the right-hand side runs over all $1\leq r\leq p$ and all decompositions $p=i_1+i_2+\ldots+i_r$.
+The sign on the right side is given by

 \end{defn}